Our Shelby American™ Collection is inspired by Carroll Shelby and his legacy of high performance vehicles.

 The details tell the story

 It's a fascinating process, the building of a garment.
-It starts with fabric, cut into pieces that passes through many hands, stitched thousands of times and scraped with ink.
+It starts with fabric, cut into pieces that pass through many hands, stitched thousands of times and scraped with ink.

 But in the end, it becomes greater than all its parts.
 It tells a great story of design, craftsmanship and passion.